Skimlinks/affiliated forum links

 They then mark it as coming from this site.
 If Skimlinks receives a lead generation fee, MoneySavingExpert.com gets a proportion of this.

 Important: Skimlinks also has a separate Skimwords software, which is intrusive and adds links to keywords.
 We're not using that software, so please don't confuse the two.

 Forum posts will remain as they were originally written.
 We won't be altering the content at all.
 If Skimlinks and affiliated forum links are switched on, when you click a link you will go to exactly the same place as the original poster intended — so if it's a ballpoint pen on Amazon, it's the same ballpoint pen.

-This is deliberate so that we are not interfering with the content or views of our users – the content is still user-generated and independent from the views of MoneySavingExpert.com.
+This is deliberate so that we're not interfering with the content or views of our users – the content is still user-generated and independent from the views of MoneySavingExpert.

-Logged-in, registered forum members (if they registered before 20 April 2012) will have Skimlinks and affiliated forum links turned off as a default so any links they see on MoneySavingExpert won't be tracked.
-We want to give people who already contribute to our forum a choice via their control panel.
+Logged-in, registered forum members (if they joined before 20 April 2012) will have Skimlinks and affiliated forum links turned off as a default so any links they see on MoneySavingExpert won't be tracked.
+We wanted to give people who already contribute to our forum a choice via their control panel.

-We hope they'll chose to switch it on, as it helps contribute towards the running costs of our free forum.
+We hope they'll choose to switch them on, as they help contribute towards the running costs of our free forum.

 To turn affiliated forum links on

 - Go to your User Control Panel